-Switching mode power supplies (SMPS/PSU) also called “LED drivers” contains coils, such as transformers or inductors that using electromagnetism convert AC mains power to low voltage DC.
+Switching mode power supplies (SMPS/PSU), also called “LED drivers”, contain coils, such as transformers or inductors that use electromagnetism to convert AC mains power into low voltage DC.

-The varying magnetic fields generated by those components can cause them to physically vibrate at high frequency, resulting in a high-pitched noise.
-Additionally because of pulse width modulation (PWM) used for voltage regulation will be at a low duty cycle a "spikey" output might cause further vibration in coils and as a result an audible noise is generated that generally on chassis mount SMPS will be noticeable.
+The varying magnetic fields generated by those components can cause them to physically vibrate at a high frequency, resulting in a high-pitched noise.
+Additionally, because pulse width modulation (PWM) - used for voltage regulation - will be at a low duty cycle, a "spikey" output might cause further vibration in the coils and as a result an audible noise is generated, which becomes noticeable on the chassis mount of the SMPS.

-Also I would like to mention that most chassis mount LED drivers more than 150W in power will come with built-in fan and that will also cause a lot noise (as an example if installed in a bedroom environment).
+Also, we would like to mention that most chassis mount LED drivers, which put out more than 150W in power, come with a built-in fan, which can also cause a lot of noise (an example being if installed in a bedroom environment).

-Because enclosed "waterproof" SMPS are encapsulated (special HV resin) they are “noise free” and also no fan needed because are designed to cool down through free air convection.
-This makes them a better choice in some cases depending of course at the individual installation requirements, budget and power requirements.
+Because enclosed "waterproof" SMPS are encapsulated (special HV resin), they are “noise free” and no fan is required.
+This is because they are designed to cool down through free air convection.
+As such, it makes them a better choice in some cases, depending of course on what the individual installation needs, budget and power requirements are.